Pakistan military's media wing calls reports of General Bajwa's wealth 'blatant lies and malice'

 Also read | Outgoing Pak army chief Bajwa faces online anger over ‘lies’, huge rise in family wealth during term

-However, the military's media wing ISPR as per Dawn said in its statement that the data presented in the report was exaggerated and based on assumptions.
+However, the military's media wing ISPR said in its statement that the data presented in the report was exaggerated and based on assumptions, reported Dawn.

 Calling the allegations "blatant lies and malice" the agency said that the report is totally untrue and that Gen Bajwa and his family regularly file their tax returns.
 "Like every citizen, the army chief and his family are answerable to the tax authorities for their assets."